 Hail damage is common across the northern half of the state.
 Damage from hail is typically covered by home insurance policies.

 Many opportunities abound in Texas for property buyers.
 The most expensive areas of the state offer acceptable prices compared to local incomes.
 The Lone Star State's remarkable resiliency during the 2007 housing crisis bodes well for the future of real estate there.
+Many of the fastest growing cities in the country are based in Texas, which should also help boost local demand and real estate prices.

 For more information about Texas's property market, check out the following real estate sites: